On Diffusion Modeling for Anomaly Detection: Experiments

-We implement two additional baselines, one that uses normalizing flows (planar flow) to identify anomalies based on the log-likelihood; another which uses denoising diffusion models to denoise the input and compare the original input with the denoised version to identify anomalies.

 \paragraph{Results} \Cref{fig:results_hor} shows the overall performance of these different methods on 57 tasks in ADBench, each limited to 50,000 data points.
-We report the mean AUC ROC along with standard errors over five different seeds for each method.
+The results for each individual dataset are provided in \Cref{sec:full_results}.
+We report the mean AUC ROC and its standard deviation over five different seeds for each method.
 For the unsupervised setting, we used bootstrapping over the whole dataset for training, while inference is made on the full dataset.
 For the semi-supervised setting, we used 50\% of the normal samples for training, while the test set contains the rest of the normal samples and all anomalous samples.
-The proposed method is competitive with prior work and is one of the best-performing models in both semi-supervised and unsupervised settings.
+The proposed method is among the few competitive in both semi-supervised and unsupervised settings.
 In particular, our method outperforms all previous deep learning-based approaches in both settings significantly and also outperforms the DDPM model.
+Unsurprisingly, deep learning methods have a higher variance than non-parametric methods.
+Using bagging can be a way to help reduce the variance at the cost of more training and inference time.

 \Cref{fig:inference-mean} compares our method's performance and inference time with the other baselines.
-In some applications, such as medical and network monitoring, fast inference time is crucial as the algorithm must detect anomalies in real-time.
-Our method uses a forward pass through a simple neural network for predictions, which gives it the shortest inference time over all the methods.
+In some applications, such as medical and network monitoring, fast inference time is crucial as the algorithm must detect anomalies in real time.
+Our method uses a forward pass through a simple neural network for predictions, which gives it the shortest inference time over all the methods considered here.
+Training time, inference time and compute amounts are available in \Cref{sec:compute}.